vitorstabile/logic-programming-with-java-basics/README.md

 #### <a name="chapter7part1"></a>Chapter 7 - Part 1: Introduction to Exception Handling: Dealing with Errors

+Exception handling is a crucial aspect of writing robust and reliable Java programs.
+It allows you to gracefully manage unexpected events or errors that may occur during program execution, preventing your application from crashing and providing a more user-friendly experience.
+Without proper exception handling, a single error could halt your entire program, leading to data loss or system instability.
+This lesson introduces the fundamental concepts of exception handling in Java, focusing on how to anticipate, catch, and handle errors effectively.

 **Exceptions**

 -  An exception is any error condition or behavior unexpected encountered by a running program